BAD START TO 2022 SEASON LEAVES US WAITING TO JOIN THE PADDOCK

-Several times the 2021 superbike was readied for track (the link pipe travelled again between bikes) but each time it had an electronic fault at 12,000 rpm which couldn’t be resolved by Neil Pearson (who runs NP Racing) even with advice from the Motec engineer present.
+Several times the 2021 superbike was readied for track but each time it had an electronic fault at 12,000 rpm which couldn’t be resolved even with advice from the Motec engineer present.
 By the end of the day, no laps were possible on either superbike.
-A very frustrating experience for both SCR and JSR riders.
-Strangely NP announced it had been ‘a very positive day’!
-This alone registered major concerns.
-Emoji with hands out, eyes wide open and head in hands!
+A very frustrating experience for SCR.

-At the beginning of the test week we were somewhat heartened to hear from NPR that both superbikes had been rebuilt and successfully passed dyno tests ready for Silverstone.
+At the beginning of the test week we were somewhat heartened to hear from NPR that the superbike had been rebuilt and successfully passed dyno tests ready for Silverstone.
 Upon this news we paid to enter the two day test but could only expect to complete the first day as Sam had a personal event in Ireland starting on the second test day.

-BSB Test day at Silverstone we attended early in the morning finding both superbikes waiting on their stands.
-First laps were attempted but, yes you’ve guessed it, the same fault was now apparent on the 2022 bike!
-FFS How could a single electronic fault affecting one bike have transfered itself to another?
+BSB Test day at Silverstone we attended early in the morning finding superbike waiting on its stand in the pit garage.
+First laps were attempted but, yes you’ve guessed it, the same fault was again apparent.

 We had the rest of the day to await some sort of resolution.
-There was ongoing diagnosis by NP via the Motec system, further ‘umming’ and ‘ahhing’, consultations with others who know BMW bikes too but to no avail.
-No significant laps on the NPR Superbike were possible all day so we left deflated but knowing for sure this relationship with NPR had come to an end.
+There was ongoing diagnosis by NP via the Motec system, consultations with others who know BMW bikes too but to no avail.
+No significant laps on the Superbike were possible all day so we left deflated but knowing we had to make some difficult decisions to move forward again.

 A really difficult, disappointing and expensive lesson has been learned here.
 Up until now we have always built, developed and raced our own bikes and teams.
 SCR has developed good relationships with bike and engine builders, suspension engineers and advisors in the BSB paddock.
-Taking the step to hand all of that over to someone else always has its risks.
+Taking the step to share responsibility with other teams always has its risks both ways..
 Goodness knows there are enough stories around the paddock of wholesale failures to warn the unwary.
-On this occasion we convinced ourselves for a time that we could help develop the whole SCR/NPR team by adding logistical help and paddock support with a keen and experienced rider willing to do everything to develop a successful NPR Superbike team.
+On this occasion we convinced ourselves for a time that we could help develop the whole SCR/NPR team by adding logistical help and paddock support with a keen and experienced rider willing to do everything to help further develop into a successful Superbike team.

 So what next?
-First of all we have begun the process of recovering some of our funds from NPR whilst accepting the risks for everyone involved including ourselves.
-Second we have kept our great sponsors and supporters informed that we have decided to enter the BSB Stock 1000 class in 2022 as soon as our test bike is sold.
+First of all we have kept our great sponsors and supporters informed that we have decided to enter the BSB Stock 1000 class in 2022 as soon as our test bike is sold.
 We have already found a good quality BMW for sale that has a good Stock 1000 spec and further news is coming of a tie up with a successful BSB Team who will provide us with quality technical support in the Superbike pitlane where we need to be.

-Apologies for this length of explanation but you may realise the whole experience has been intolerable at times and speaking about it has been difficult.
+Apologies for this length of explanation but you may realise the whole experience has been very difficult at times and speaking about it has been difficult.
 Those who know, know our situation hasn’t been anything of our choosing.
 We have done nothing wrong or could have done better.
 Sam worked tirelessly to make this situation work and, set against the odds, really deserved a better outcome.
 SCR and our supporters continue to work to get the season going again.
-We remain determined to put this behind us and work with tried and trusted technical support so that the very expensive sport of racing doesnt become needlessly more costly on so many fronts.
+We remain determined to put this behind us and move forward under our own auspices and selected new technical support.

 Thanks for your ongoing support.